sabio-engineering/cookbook-dvelp/handbook/information-security/README.md

 crystalise key processes for prevention and resolution of information security related issues.

+DVELP is ISO27001 certified by the British Standards Institution.
+You can view our certification document [here](../../assets/ISO27001.pdf) and our certification status [here](https://www.bsigroup.com/en-GB/our-services/certification/certificate-and-client-directory/search-results/?searchkey=licence%3d707439%26company%3dDVELP&licencenumber=IS%20707439).

 The framework includes programs covering:

 * [Access Control](access-control.md)